MartinRovang/nnUNet_MedSeg/documentation/predictive_segmentation.md

 Once a model is successfully trained, only the essential components of that model are transferred to a dedicated `model` directory within the prediction set.

-For users, the workflow involves placing a COPY of the images they wish to get predictions for into the `input_nnUNet_predict` folder.
-After the prediction process concludes, the corresponding segmentation masks will be available in the `output_nnUNet_folder` and the input file will be DELETED.
+For users, the workflow involves placing a ⚠️**COPY**⚠️ of the images they wish to get predictions for into the `input_nnUNet_predict` folder.
+After the prediction process concludes, the corresponding segmentation masks will be available in the `output_nnUNet_folder` and the input file will be ⚠️**DELETED**⚠️.

 ## Running the Prediction Script